szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Class set to Fighter, which allows them to benefit from Constitution bonuses
   - Strength: 18/100 → 20
   - Constitution: 9 → 17.
 In vanilla this ensures a minimum HP of 72
-  - 15% resistance to physical damage
+  - 15% resistance to physical damage (+5% if the resistances are above it and lower or equal to 45%)
   - They no longer panic as easily
   - They move 5 points faster than normal
   - They critically hit 5% more often.
 Take care of monks and mages
   - They now have three points in Axe proficiency (from none).
 This will in turn grant them half an attack per round, as it would for fighters, resulting in 5/2 attacks per round as baseline.
-  - Their hits have a 50% chance of goring, inflicting 2d6 piercing damage (save vs. Breath to take half), and 3d8 extra if Save vs. Breath fails (no save to take only half), which also grants the minotaur a +1 bonus to their damage and 1/2 to their Attacks per round for 2 rounds.
+  - Their hits have a 50% chance of goring, inflicting 2d6 piercing damage (save vs. Breath to take half), and 3d8 extra if Save vs. Breath fails (no save to take only half), which also grants the minotaur a +1 bonus to their damage and 1/2 to their attacks per round for 2 rounds.
 These benefits can't affect the minotaur more than once every 9 seconds, and the victim cannot suffer this extra damage more than once per round.
 The basic 2d6 piercing damage can happen at any time with the aforementioned 50% chance per hit.

 </details>